 The bones of your skeleton connect at the joints, which aid in movement and help support the body.
 If you have joint damage from arthritis or old injuries, you may experience chronic pain.
 In some people, the pain is fairly mild and can be controlled with over-the-counter pain relievers.
 Other people experience debilitating joint pain that makes it difficult to walk and perform other basic activities.
 When you visit a provider because of joint pain, the provider will examine you and ask questions about past injuries and illnesses.
 After determining the cause of the pain, a provider can recommend physical therapy, medications, or other treatments.

 Swelling is a term used to describe the enlargement of one or more body parts.
 If you sustained a sports injury or workplace injury, you may notice swelling at the injury site.
 If the swelling continues, make an Reserve your spot with one of our providers.
 There are several ways to reduce swelling and ensure your injury heals properly.

 Pain Management Techniques

 If you continue to experience pain after receiving treatment for your injury or illness, there are ways to manage the pain.
 Conventional pain management techniques include medications and physical therapy.
 A provider might also recommend psychological counseling, surgical intervention, acupuncture, or alternative medical treatments.

 Develop a Plan

 If you have frequent pain due to an illness or injury, you do not need to let the pain take control of your life.
-Schedule an appointment to see one of our friendly, caring medical professionals.
+Reserve your spot to see one of our friendly, caring medical professionals.
 You can discuss your pain and work together to develop a pain management plan that meets your individual needs.